 Growing Your Email Marketing List

-Once you have your opt in form for your email automation list, you need a strategy to grow that list.
-Remember that you are not using third-party lists that you purchase, nor are you adding everyone who you come into contact with.
-Only people who specifically opt in using your form or agree to be added to your email list.
+You need a strategy to grow your email list.
+Remember that you are not using third-party lists that you purchase, nor are you adding everyone who you come into contact with to your list.
+Only people who specifically opt-in using your form or agree to be added to your email list are part of your email list.
 This will be the basis upon which your growth strategy should be founded.
+So how do you get people to fill in your opt-in form?

-The aspect of your marketing that attracts people to your opt in page is known as a “lead magnet. (how do I use a lead magnet).
-Just like a magnet, your valuable information will attract your prospect.
+Create a lead magnet.
+The part of your marketing that attracts people to your opt-in page is known as a “lead magnet. (how do I use a lead magnet).
+Just like a magnet, your information attracts prospects to your website.
 In most cases, your lead magnet will be a free giveaway that you will exchange for the information you ask for in the opt in form.
-Lead magnets do not have to be expensive to create, and you can also automate the process of giving away the magnet in exchange for the information.
-Many savvy companies write an e-book that is relevant to their target market.
-They deliver the e-book automatically upon receipt of the completed opt in form.
+Lead magnets do not have to be expensive to create.
+Many companies write an e-book, a checklist, guide, or create a short how to series of videos.
+The lead magnet you create should be relevant to your target market.

-Other examples of lead magnets include a consultation with one of your experts, a coupon for one of your products, a quiz that is relevant to your prospect, a webinar, a case study or a white paper, or a cheat sheet of resources that your prospect may be interested in.
+Other examples of lead magnets include a consultation an experts, a coupon for one of your products, a quiz that is relevant to your prospect, a webinar, a case study, a white paper, or a cheat sheet of resources that your prospect may be interested in.
+A lead magnet should provide value and be something that the person downloading can use to improve thier life or business immediately.

 A Good Lead Magnet

-Your opt in form must be compelling as well.
+Your landing page with opt in form must be compelling.
 You need a headline that entices your prospects and describes the number one benefit of your lead magnet to your audience.
 Having a helpful description that is brief and clear will also help your customers recognize value.
-If you can incorporate well designed visuals, this is key to trust.
-These visuals should be surrounded by an incredibly easy form to fill out and a subscribe button that is colorful enough for a kindergartner to want to click on.
+You need to tell your prospects, what you do, the prblem you solve for them and provide a clear way for them to get the solution from you.

-The best places to put an opt in form include, blog posts, the header on your site, sidebar, on the contact page or a timed lightbox pop-up.
-Every industry differs in how to properly use an opt in form.
+The best places to put an opt-in form include, blog posts, the header on your site (as a call to action section), sidebar, on the contact page or a timed lightbox pop-up.
 Experiment with different locations to compare conversion rates of each location.

 Email List Segmentation